A1 = 4 levels with Inspire 1 = 96 hours

 Communication

-Talk about past trips and experiences;
+Talk about cities and places;

-Talk about housing and accommodation;
+Talk about shopping and services;

 Grammar